- Questions about the program

-You are required to keep the evidence of how the rebate payment was spent.
+You are required to keep the evidence of how the grant payment was spent.

-If any information in the application is found to be false or misleading, or the rebate payment is not applied for the purposes of your business in accordance with the terms of funding as set out in the program guidelines and the application, the rebate payment will be repayable on demand.
+If any information in the application is found to be false or misleading, or the grant payment is not applied for the purposes of your business in accordance with the terms of funding as set out in these guidelines and the application, the grant payment will be repayable on demand.

-When and how will the rebate be paid to my business?
+When and how will the grant be paid?

 How can I use the funds?

 The grant may be used for part of the cost of eligible expenditure items.